-Mr. Bach represents business, individual, and non-profit clients in media and entertainment disputes in the film, television, and music industries; global regulatory and governmental investigations; legal malpractice and law firm dissolution lawsuits; and numerous other actions.
+Mr. Bach represents and advises businesses, individuals, and non-profit clients in media and entertainment disputes in the film, television, and music industries; global regulatory and governmental investigations; legal malpractice and law firm dissolution lawsuits; and numerous other actions.
 He practiced in the firm’s London office from 2011 to 2013.

 Selected Media, Entertainment and Technology Matters: